 Determine if you want to use the redundant ac power switch to power one or two nodes.
 If you plan to power two nodes, the nodes must be in different I/O groups.
 Therefore, a cluster with a single I/O group requires two redundant ac power switch units.
 You must plan the route of the input power cables for the redundant ac power switch units.
 These cables are connected to the front edge of the redundant ac power switch and must be routed to the power distribution unit for the rack.
 You might have to leave a free slot in the rack to allow the cables to run from front to back.

-Cabling of redundant ac power switches (example)

-You must properly cable the redundant ac power switches in your environment.

-Figure 1 shows an example of the main wiring for a SAN Volume Controller cluster with the redundant ac power switch feature.
-The four-node cluster consists of two I/O groups:
+Cabli ng of redundant ac power switch (example) 1 You must properly cable the redundant ac power switch units in your environment.
+Note: While this topic provides an example of the cable connections, it does not indicate a preferred physical location for the components.
+Figure 4 on page 31 shows an example of the main wiring for a SAN Volume Controller cluster with the redundant ac power switch feature.
+The four-node cluster consists of two I/O groups: I/O group 0 contains nodes A and B I • I/O group 1 contains nodes C and D Ι

+1. Click the Plan/upgrade tab.

+Power Chart.

+To select the redundant ac power switch connection chart, follow these steps:

+4. Under Related information, click SAN Volume Controller - Redundant AC

+2. Under Sizing/Capacity, click SAN Volume Controller planning.

+3. Click your language to view the Planning Guide abstract.

+Figure 4.
+A four-node SAN Volume Controller cluster with the redundant ac power switch feature

-• I/O group 0 contains nodes A and B
+1 I/O group 0